kassiareg24/lncRNAs-exercise/README.md

 ------------------------------------------------------------------------

-We can expand upon the the differences in lncRNA expression after aerobic exercise compared to baseline using a volcano plot.
+We can expand upon the differences in lncRNA expression after aerobic exercise compared to baseline using a volcano plot.

 <img src="images/lncRNA_aerobic_volcano.png" width="100%" />